Monika-81/padel-pals/README.md

 ### **Features**

-Working with the kanban board and prioratizing the content in must/should/could naturally left ideas for the forum un finished due to lack of time.
+Working with the kanban board and prioritizing the content in must/should/could naturally left ideas for the forum unfinished due to lack of time.
 What I would like to implement to the site in the future is:
-- Email notifications when someone answers a users post
+- Email notifications when someone replies to a user's post
-- Notifications when the user log in if some has liked a post
+- Notifications when the user logs in, that someone has liked a post
-- Possibility to directly repost another user to admin if they missbehave
+- Possibility to directly repost another user to admin if they misbehave
 - A more complete profile page with password reset, user image and description.
 - The possibility to post videos and articles.